akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/03_dns_exfiltration/index.md

 *Hint:*
 ```
-Open the "extract fields" on content fields and use DPL architect to parse the log message
+Open the "extract fields" on content fields and use DPL architect to parse the log message creating the variables with fieldsAdd command.
 ```

 ## Task 3: adjust the findings